Showing 1 to 15 of 43 results.

 |Date||[ca. 1930s [?]1950s [?]]||ID||3444|

-Compiled scenes, taken by Ernest Shippam at C. Shippam LTD factory in Chichester, local football matches and sea fishing.
-The men working at Shippam's factory use specialised equipment to process, jar, cook and pack the factory's product, meat paste.
+Scenes filmed by Ernest Shippam at C. Shippam LTD factory in Chichester, local football matches and sea fishing.
+The men working at Shippam's factory use specialised equipment to process, jar, cook and pack meat paste.
 Inventive camera angles and slow motion footage provides an insight into working life and amateur filmmaking in the 1930s.

 This complex amateur drama tells the story of a cocaine smuggllng ring on the south coast of England, through a group of women and sailors, at Chichester Harbour, who try to unravel who the culprit might be.